Hyper-distance Oracles in Hypergraphs: Landmark-based oracle

 For small $s$-connected components, the $s$-distance between their hyperedges can be bounded by a small constant.
 Therefore, it can be approximated accurately without using landmarks, by exploiting their topology (e.g., wedge, triangle, star).
 Knowing the topology of a component $c$ allows us to exactly compute the average distance between its hyperedges.
 However, the identification of the topology of $c$ is a hard problem known as \emph{graph isomorphism}.
 To reduce the time and space complexity of our approach, we estimate the approximate distance between hyperedges in $c$ as the expected average distance between pairs of hyperedges across topologies with the same size of $c$, and store a value for each size $i$ up to a max integer $\dmin$ (\Cref{alg:create_oracle} \Cref{line:avg}).
 For example, for $|c|=3$ there are two topologies: the wedge and the triangle.
 In the former, the average distance between pairs of nodes is $1.33$, while in the latter, it is 1.
 Therefore, the approximate distance is $1.16$.
 This computation is doable for topologies with up to $5$ hyperedges, as they can be easily enumerated, and their pairwise distances can be easily listed.
 The approximate distances for topologies with $n$ elements and $m$ connections is reported in \Cref{tbl:distances}.
 We observe that in the online phase, if the algorithm has access to the input hypergraph, distances between hyperedges in small $s$-connected components can be efficiently computed using bidirectional BFSs.
 However, in our case, we assume that during query time, we only have access to the distance oracle.

 For each $s$-connected component of size larger than $\dmin$, the subroutine \textsc{selectLandmarks} assigns a budget of landmarks and selects them.
 In particular, \algo takes as input a desired oracle size $Q$ indicating the maximum number of distance pairs that we are willing to store in the oracle.
 This threshold is used to select the appropriate amount of landmarks in the $s$-connected components.
 Finally, given the sets of landmarks $L_s$ for each $s \leq \smax$, the oracle finds and stores the exact $s$-distance between each $l \in L_s$ and each $e \in E_s$ reachable from $l$ (\Cref{alg:create_oracle} \Cref{line:lab}).

-\spara{Online phase: estimating the distance profile. } Given the sets of landmarks $L_s$ selected for each $s$ of interest, \algo computes the lower ($lb_s$) and upper ($ub_s$) bounds to the $s$-distance between any pair of hyperedges $e$ and $f$ as follows:
+\spara{Online phase: estimating the distance profile. } Given the sets of landmarks $L_s$ selected for each $s$ of interest, \algo computes the lower ($\mathrm{lb}_s$) and upper ($\mathrm{ub}_s$) bounds to the $s$-distance between any pair of hyperedges $e$ and $f$ as follows:

 Then, it generates the distance profile of $e$ and $f$, by computing, for each $s \in [1, \smax^*]$ with $\smax^* = \min(\smax, |e|, |f|)$, the approximate $s$-distance $\hest{s}(e, f)$ as: \begin{small}